catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  $ openstack floating ip list

-If you wish you can SSH to the master and backup instances as described under :ref:`instance-access`.
+If you wish, you can SSH to the master and backup instances as described under :ref:`instance-access`.

-Once satisfied with the configuration we can cleanup and get back to our original state:
+Once satisfied with the configuration, you can clean up and get back to your original state:

 .. code-block:: bash